diez/diez/packages/sources/README.md

 # `@diez/sources`

 This package provides utilities and metaprogramming extensions for design sources.
 Its current capabilities include:
- - Extracting design systems from files with support for Sketch and Illustrator.
+ - Extracting design systems from files with support for Sketch.
  - Extracting designs systems from services including Figma and InVision Design System Manager.

 Extraction as a service is provided via the CLI command `diez extract` for any Diez project that depends on `@diez/sources`.
 Services can be registered in `.diezrc` like so: